 - If using an extract or tincture, use 5-10 drops for every 10 lbs every 8-12 hrs.

-Senior Dog Wisdom formula includes Ginkgo Biloba, but also includes other crucial fatty acids and antioxidants for your dog’s brain health.
+Senior Dog Wisdom formula includes Ginkgo Biloba for dogs, but also includes other crucial fatty acids and antioxidants for your dog’s brain health.

 What Gingko Is Typically Used For

 - There are two groups of chemical constituents in ginkgo: flavone glycosides and terpene lactones.
 These constituents are believed to aid in improving blood flow in small capillaries, which subsequently may help to treat vascular difficulties in older dogs.